adaanene/ansible-config-mgt/written documentations/project_13.md

     ```

-3. On `Jenkins-Ansible` server install git if it is not already installed and run these codes:
+3. In `Jenkins-Ansible` server install git if it is not already installed and run these codes:

         ```
         git init